pmoogi-redhat/logloss-benchmarking/README.md

 |--|--|--|--|--|

-#### logloss-benchmarking using loader and fluentd being the log collector
+## Scenario 2 logloss-benchmarking using loader and fluentd being the log collector
 Steps to simulate this scenario is the below.
    1. Run the container for logging load driver program by using run-container-for-logging-load-driver-program.sh run-container-for-logging-load-driver-program.sh <MSEPERSEC> <MAXSIZELOGFILE> <REPORT_INTERVAL>